Booked: 9 Ways to Find Podcast Guests

 Speakers from industry conferences

-Sometimes I attend industry conferences, and sometimes I just follow their hashtag on social media.
-Either way, they are a gold mine to find podcast guests.
-Typically, they’re established in the industry or up and comers, and they have a story to tell.
+Sometimes I attend industry conferences and sometimes I follow their hashtag on social media.
+Either way, they are a gold mine for finding podcast guests.
+Typically, they’re established in the industry or up-and-comers and have a story to tell.

 PR pitches